obensustam2/RoboND_P4_Map_My_World/README.md

 # Map My World
 The aim of the project is to create a 2D occupancy grid and 3D octomap from a simulated environment using your own robot with the RTAB-Map package

-## Package
-* `my_robot`: Which includes robot model, rtab-map, move_base parameters, rviz configuration, teleoperation script.
+`my_robot`: Package which includes robot model, rtab-map, move_base parameters, rviz configuration, teleoperation script.

 ## Mapping
 First target is to create a 2D occupancy grid and 3D octomap